The future of GTM AI is here

 3. Brand Identity: This is the visual flair of your brand—your logo, color palette, typography, and imagery.
 A strong brand identity should be memorable, consistent, and a true reflection of your brand's personality and values.
 It creates a unified look and feel across all touchpoints, making your brand instantly recognizable to your audience.

-Let's dive deeper into each of these crucial components to see how they contribute to a powerful brand strategy framework.
+Let's look at each of these crucial components to see how they contribute to a powerful brand strategy framework.

 Brand Positioning